microsoft/AL/.github/ISSUE_TEMPLATE/al-runtime-bug.md

 ---

-🔻🔻🔻This repository is only dedicated to bug reports and feature suggestions for AL compiler and developer tools.
+🔻🔻🔻This repository is only dedicated to bug reports for AL compiler and developer tools.
 Runtime issues should follow the support process indicated below. 🔻🔻🔻

 # Official Support Processes
 - Open a support request to CSS through the PartnerSource portal or the Business Central Admin Center.